Nathan-47/marvel-alias-search/README.md

 <br />

 ## Improvements for future features
-- Could have created another page for api endpoints url’s to make page cleaner and insert said url’s into app.js page via a const call.
+- Could have created another page for api endpoints url’s to make page cleaner and insert said url’s into app.js page via another const scope.

 - Feel there is a lack of useaility, an erase feature on input box could be implemented to make it easier for user to erase content within the input box rather than have to delete everything from input box via backspace.